luj1985/luj1985.github.com/source/_posts/2012-03-12-construct-hadoop-environment-part-1.markdown

 * Create VG (Volume Group).
 VG act like a pool or virtual disk, hide the real disk behind.
 * Create LV (Logical Volume).
 LV is like the traditional hard disk partition which can contain file system.

-In fact, create a LV is like create a block device with dynamic capacity.
+In fact, create a LV is like create a block device but with dynamic capacity.
 ```
 pvcreate /dev/sda2 /dev/sdb /dev/sdc